Message brokers#

 The ability to attach network interfaces may be useful, for example, when you need to recreate the cluster where the message broker has been deployed.
 If you delete a service, but do not delete attached network interfaces, you will be able to reuse them for connecting nodes of a new cluster to subnets, where the new cluster will be deployed.
 Thus, you can keep previous network settings, such as private IP addresses and security groups, rather than configure them again.

-• Internal and/or internet-facing load balancers when the three-node cluster configuration is selected (for details, see Load balancer management).
+• (Only for RabbitMQ) Internal and/or internet-facing load balancers when the three-node cluster configuration is selected (for details, see Load balancer management).

 2. Set the configuration of one or more instances on which the message broker service will run.

-Select the instance type and parameters of its volumes: type, size and IOPS (if available for a type).
+• data volume parameters: type, size and IOPS (if available for the type).

 In addition, you can specify an SSH key.
 In this case, after automatic service configuration, you will have SSH access to the respective instances.